VEGA Technical Reference

 | 0 | 1 | Foreground color (CURSOR_FG) |

-| 1 | 0 | Transparent, the screen shows through |
+| 1 | 0 | Transparent.
+The screen is visible. |

-| 1 | 1 | The screen pixel inverted |
+| 1 | 1 | The screen pixel, inverted |

 | Offset | Name | Access | Description |